Markus is a PhD Student at UCL and an Enrichment Student at The Alan

-Markus’ research is on supervised learning with time series/panel data, i.e. observations on multiple independent individuals (e.g. customers, patients or machines) collected repeatedly over time.
-His research aims to
+Markus’ research is on supervised learning with time-series/panel data, i.e. observations on multiple independent individuals (e.g. customers, patients or machines) collected repeatedly over time.
+In particular, his goals are to

-- Create a unified, practical and statistically solid workflow for modelling and evaluating supervised learning strategies with time series/panel data,
+- Create a practical, consistent and statistically solid workflow for modelling and evaluating supervised learning strategies with time-series/panel data,

 - Design and implement an open-source Python toolbox that allows to put the workflow into practice,

-- Develop probabilistic supervised learning methods based on point process models for panel data with sequences of events with exact timestamps rather than regular time-series.
+- Develop probabilistic supervised learning methods based on point process models for panel data containing sequences of events with exact timestamps rather than regular time-series.

-- Apply workflow to real-world datasets through ongoing industry collaborations, including the loyalty-card data from a UK high-street retailer (via the Consumer Data Research Centre), the fitness-training data from a supplier of cloud-connected gym equipment, and the biochemical data from a pharmaceutical company.
+Moreover, his research involves a number of real-world datasets through ongoing industry collaborations, including the loyalty-card data from a UK high-street retailer (via the Consumer Data Research Centre), the fitness-training data from a supplier of cloud-connected gym equipment, and the biochemical data from a pharmaceutical company.